PowerShell/platyPS/README.md

 # PlatyPS

-PlatyPS provides a way to
+PlatyPS provides a way to:

 * Write PowerShell External Help in Markdown
 * Generate markdown help ([example](docs/Update-MarkdownHelp.md)) for your existing modules
 * Keep markdown help up-to-date with your code

 Markdown help docs can be generated from old external help files (also known as MAML-xml help), the command objects (reflection), or both.

 PlatyPS can also generate cab files for [`Update-Help`](https://technet.microsoft.com/en-us/library/hh849720.aspx).